Xue Jian: 2024 endorsement of Reiwa Shinsengumi party

 On 25 October 2024, ahead of the 2024 Japanese general elections, Xue endorsed the left-wing party Reiwa Shinsengumi, posting a social media clip featuring the party's leader Taro Yamamoto.
 On 11 November, Independent National Diet member and former chairman of the National Public Safety Commission Jin Matsubara submitted an official question asking for a response to the claim that Xue's post was a violation of the Vienna Convention on Diplomatic Relations.

-2025 Sanae Takaichi Tweet
+2025 China–Japan diplomatic crisis

 In November 2025, Japanese Prime Minister Sanae Takaichi made comments about Japanese involvement in a war over Taiwan.
 Sharing a news article about her comments on the social media platform X, Xue stated, "the dirty neck that sticks itself in must be cut off."
 The Japanese Foreign Ministry condemned the remarks, with Chief Cabinet Secretary Minoru Kihara calling the post “extremely inappropriate”.
 Xue deleted the post.
 The Chinese Ministry of Foreign Affairs described Xue's post as a personal post “directed at the erroneous and dangerous remarks that attempt to separate Taiwan from China’s territory and advocate military intervention in the Taiwan Strait.”

+At a reception held on 24 September 2026 for China's National Day, Xue said "Japan has become the world champion of anti-China and anti-China sentiment", adding relations between the two nations are "facing an unprecedentedly difficult phase" since the normalization of relations in 1972.
+He said the reason for strained relations was "the deeply rooted prejudice and contempt for China that has remained in Japanese society since the Meiji Restoration", arguing that China is a partner, not a threat.